auraphp/Aura.SqlQuery/README.md

 ```

 By default, the _QueryFactory_ will return query objects that are compatible
-with MySQL, PostgreSQL, and SQLite.
-Only the methods available to all three
+with MySQL, PostgreSQL, SQLite, and Microsoft SQL Server.
+Only the methods
-of these open-source database systems will be available.
-If you want query
+available to all four database systems will be available.
+(Note that the SQL
+strings you pass to these methods may or may not be compatible across all
+systems.)

-objects that implement functionality specific to one database, pass its
+If you want query objects that implement functionality specific to one
-type as a param to the _QueryFactory_:
+database, pass its type as a param to the _QueryFactory_:

 ```php
 <?php